JanChodura/MindCore/libCore/doc/AppObserverArchitecture.md

 - If trigger is IPollingTrigger: createTickStream() collectLatest { trigger.tryExecute() }
+  (polling triggers return results directly to TriggerManager)

-- If trigger is IReactiveTrigger: trigger.startReactiveFlow(scope, description, onResult)
+- If trigger is IReactiveTrigger: startReactiveFlow() is attached and the trigger forwards each non-None TriggerResult through an `onResult(result)` callback.

+For reactive triggers:
+- TriggerInitializer wraps the callback into `scope.launch { _triggerResult.emit(result) }`,
+- result delivery is asynchronous,
+- a TriggerResultConsumer must be observing results, otherwise emitted values will not reach TriggerManager’s output stream.

-TriggerInitializer is the only place that subscribes to flows.
+TriggerInitializer is the only place that subscribes to flows and bridges reactive trigger results back to TriggerManager.

 6. TriggerPoll (Tick stream generator – cleaned version)